Simhyeon/gdmarp/docs/macro.md

 ### Macro rules (WIP)

-**Currently gdmarp 0.2 is comfing and this document is very oudated.**

-Macro starts with underscore.
-There are several macro rules that don't start with underscore which are mostly intended for internal usage.

 ### Naming convention

-End user macro is in snake case.
+End user macro is in snake case with underscore prefix.
 ```
 _macro_name_with_long_text()
 ```